 Timeboxes force the cycles into artificial alignment, creating dysfunction:

-• Development that takes 5 days gets stretched to fit the 2-week sprint (wasted time)
+- Development that takes 5 days gets stretched to fit the 2-week sprint, wasting time

-• Development that needs 3 weeks gets fragmented across multiple sprints (integration problems)
+- Development that needs 3 weeks gets fragmented across multiple sprints, creating integration problems

-• Deployment is delayed until the interval ends even when the feature is ready (artificial waiting)
+- Deployment is delayed until the interval ends even when the feature is ready, introducing artificial waiting

-• Feedback is either rushed to fit the interval (stakeholders unavailable) or delayed until the cycle boundary (learning postponed)
+- Feedback is either rushed to fit the interval when stakeholders are unavailable or delayed until the cycle boundary, postponing learning

 Timeboxes as Substitute for Discipline

-Timeboxes are training wheels for teams that lack discipline.
-They enforce rhythm through calendar mechanics rather than genuine agreement.
+Timeboxes substitute process compliance for genuine discipline.
+They enforce rhythm through calendar mechanics rather than shared understanding of what you’re building and why.

 “We can’t remove sprints; how would we know when things are done?”
 That question reveals the dysfunction.
 If you don’t know when work is done without a calendar, you never developed genuine agreement on what “done” means.